-The pointing accuracy of each VERA antenna, after the correction of the pointing instrumental error, are summarized in the table 5.
+The pointing accuracy of each VERA antenna, after the correction of the pointing instrumental error, are summarized in the table 4.
 Figure 7 shows examples of the residual pointing offsets in the Q band.
+The pointing residuals of the Mizusawa antenna after the earthquake on March 11 2011 have been checked carefully, and we found no significant/serious effect on the pointing accuracy due to the earthquake.

-Table 5: Pointing Accuracy of VERA 20-m Antennas
+Table 4: Pointing Accuracy of VERA 20-m Antennas